-ABOUT THE COURSE: Why should you study Sociology human societies in all sorts of co You will investigate and discuss p Why should you study Sociology?
+Why should you study Sociology?
 Sociology is the study of human societies in all sorts of contexts.

-You will investigate and discuss political, economic and social dimensions of society, and will regularly consider the way in which contemporary governments respond to the demands of things like the provision of education to the population, and problems created by crime.
+You will investigate and discuss political, economic and social dimensions of society, and will regularly consider the way in which contemporary governments respond to the demands of issues like the provision of education to the population and problems created by crime.

-Sociology will help to stimulate your interest in a broad range of issues which affect our lives, and in so doing will provide a link between theoretical type perspectives, and practical responses to current social problems.
+Sociology will help to stimulate your interest in a broad range of issues which affect our lives, and in so doing will provide a link between theoretical perspectives and practical responses to current social problems.